nathco/Export-More/README.md

 The artboard naming structure, for example: `icon_32x32` and `icon_32x32@2x`, must remain intact for the generator to work properly.
 You can prevent individual artboards from exporting by appending `Lock` to the name.

 ## Release Notes

+**Export More 1.3**
+- Added option to export GIFs from selected or all artboards

 **Export More 1.2**
 - Added more frame rate options